 This thematic study will enable you to gain an understanding of how the identity of the people of Britain has been shaped by their interaction with the wider world.
-You will study invasions and conquests as well as the country's relationship with Europe and the wider world.
-You will consider the ebb and flow of peoples into and out of Britain and evaluate their motives and achievements.
-We will also consider the causes, impact and legacy of Empire upon the ruled and the ruling in the context of Britain's acquisition and retreat from Empire.
 Some of the specific areas we will study in this section are the invasions by the Vikings and the Anglo-Saxons; the development of the slave trade; colonisation of North America and then the loss of these colonies; expansion in India and in Africa; the end of Empire and the role of Gandhi, Nkrumrah and Kenyatta; the Falklands War; European and non-European migration.